 It’s also possible for the judge to grant joint legal custody, but make one parent the person the decision tie-breaker when both of the parents cannot agree on a decision.

-Under child custody Georgia law, both parents are equal when it comes to how child custody is split.
+Under child custody laws in Georgia, both parents are equal when it comes to how child custody is split.

 The family courts may award both spouses joint custody or a single spouse sole custody.